linode/docs/docs/databases/mariadb/how-to-install-mariadb-on-centos-7.md

 MariaDB is a fork of the popular cross-platform MySQL database management system and is considered a full [drop-in replacement](https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-features/) for MySQL.
 MariaDB was created by one of MySQL's originial developers in 2009 after MySQL was acquired by Oracle during the Sun Microsystems merger.
 Today MariaDB is maintained and developed by the [MariaDB Foundation](https://mariadb.org/en/foundation/) and community contributors with the intention of it remaining GNU GPL software.

 MariaDB replaced MySQL as the default database system in the CentOS 7 repositories.
-Though installing MySQL into CentOS 7 is not difficult (see our [MySQL CentOS 7 guide](https://linode.com/docs/databases/mysql/how-to-install-mysql-on-centos-7) for instructions), if you simply need a database system in CentOS 7, then MariaDB would be sufficient.
-That would be recommended for official support and a minimal chance of incompatibilities with other repository software.
-This guide will introduce how to install, configure and manage MariaDB on a Linode running CentOS 7.
+Though installing MySQL into CentOS 7 is not difficult (see our [MySQL CentOS 7 guide](https://linode.com/docs/databases/mysql/how-to-install-mysql-on-centos-7) for instructions), if you simply need a database MariaDB is recommended for official support and a minimal chance of incompatibilities with other repository software.

 {: .note}
 >